kerberos-io/deployment/README.microk8s.md

 MinIO is a high-performance, distributed object storage system that is compatible with Amazon S3 cloud storage service.
 It is designed to handle large-scale data storage and retrieval, making it an ideal choice for modern cloud-native applications.

-In the context of the Kerberos.io stack, MinIO will be used to store recordings from the Kerberos Agents.
+MinIO will be used to store recordings from the Agents.
 These recordings are crucial for surveillance and monitoring purposes, and having a reliable storage solution like MinIO ensures that the data is stored securely and can be accessed efficiently.

 ```bash
 git clone --depth 1 --branch v6.0.1 https://github.com/minio/operator.git && kubectl apply -k operator/